adambiltcliffe/board-state/README.md

 const bNewView = CardPlayGame.replayAction(bStartView, action, newInfos.b);
 // bNewView = { total: 3, hands: { b: [4, 5, 6] } }
 ```

+Note that the object returned by `playAction` in this case has property `newInfos` rather than `newInfo`.

 `getFilters` can receive the state as an argument in case you want to extract any information from
 it such as a list of player IDs.
 You can also produce derived state in a filter that doesn't exist in